Ukiyo-e Prints

 やまぼこ

 A festival float.
-Also, referred to as hikiyama (曳山 or ひきやま) or festival floats.
+Also, referred to as hikiyama (曳山) or festival floats.
 Members of a neighborhood association "who are in good physical condition are assigned by a steering committee made up of representatives of the older wealthier families in the community to build festival wagons (hikiyama).
-To be considered 'alive' or funciotning, a wagon requires two leaders, two traffic negotiators, abundant decorations, and a continuous source of music.
+To be considered 'alive' or functioning, a wagon requires two leaders, two traffic negotiators, abundant decorations, and a continuous source of music.
 The hikiyama often carries structures upon which a yorishiro, or place suitable for a deity to alight is built.
 This usually takes the form of a mountain (yama) sculpted of papier-mâché.
 It is deemed an appropriate 'god-seat' since mountains, particularly impressive mountains, have been considered holy since earliest times.
 It is thought that in Japan 'sacred mountains' were originally designated as such because of their significance as sources of water for the surrounding farmland."

 Quote from: :Matsuri: Japanese Festival Arts, by Gloria Granz Gonick, UCLA Fowler Museum of Cultural History, 2002, p.
 45.